Two-Phase Commit

 • Participants are obligated to commit

-Each participant commits, releases locks, and sends an ACK to the coordinator.
-The distributed transaction is now atomically complete — all databases are consistent.
+Each participant commits, releases its locks, and sends an ACK to the coordinator.
+The distributed transaction is now atomically complete — every database is consistent.

-If any ACK is lost, the coordinator will retry until confirmed.
+If any ACK is lost, the coordinator retries until confirmed.

 • Atomicity achieved across multiple systems